Elekester/Starlit-Village/Catching Up.md

 ### Main Story

 Completing the Story of PSO2 NGS gives you a decent amount of EXP to start with.
+They're also necessary to unlock all the content in the game.

 ### Side Tasks